ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 Operations settings allow you to configure the number of threads for servicing requests.
 If you set ``osd op threads`` to ``0``, it disables multi-threading.
-By default, Ceph  uses two threads with a 30 second timeout and a 30 second complaint time if an operation doesn't complete within those time parameters.
+By default, Ceph  uses two threads with a 30 second timeout and a 30 second complaint time if an operation does not complete within those time parameters.
 You can set operations priority weights between client operations and recovery operations to ensure optimal performance during recovery.